umd-dslam/docs/src/analysis.md

 However, this approach **only supports** size estimation of the considered object itself and not the sizes of objects it references.
 To estimate a total size of the object, we have to go over those references and calculate the estimated size.

-**Note:** In a modern 64-bit JDK, an object has a 12-byte header, padded to a multiple of 8 bytes, so the minimum object size is **16 bytes**.
-References have a typical size of 4 bytes on 32-bit platforms and on 64-bits platforms with heap boundary less than 32Gb (-Xmx32G), and **8 bytes** for this boundary above 32GB.
+In a modern 64-bit JDK, an object has a 12-byte header, padded to a multiple of 8 bytes, so the minimum object size is 16 bytes.
+References have a typical size of 4 bytes on 32-bit platforms and on 64-bits platforms with heap boundary less than 32GB, and 8 bytes for this boundary above 32GB.

+**Note:** Here we only make a rough estimate of the size of different objects.
+Optimizatins like reordering object properties and memory layout of super/subclasses in JVM heap allocation were not considered.
+But this does not affect the final result.

 ## File and Directory